Doctoral Dissertation Title: Essays on Paid Sick Leave in the United States

 Paid Sick Leave Mandates and Worker Mobility in the U.S.

-Abstract: This study estimates the causal effect of access to paid sick time on worker mobility, by exploiting variation in the implementation of local paid sick time mandates over time in the U.S. I use May 2004 – June 2019 Current Population Survey (CPS) basic monthly data, and by taking a Difference-in-Differences approach, I find that the local mandates significantly reduce private sector employees’ monthly job turnover.
-This study is, to the best of my knowledge, the first to present the effect of local paid sick time mandates in the U.S. on worker mobility.
+Abstract: This study estimates the causal effect of access to paid sick leave on worker mobility, by exploiting variation in the implementation of local paid sick leave mandates over time in the U.S. I use May 2004 – June 2019 Current Population Survey (CPS) basic monthly data, and by taking a Difference-in-Differences approach, I find that the local mandates significantly reduce private sector employees’ monthly job turnover.
+This study is, to the best of my knowledge, the first to present the effect of local paid sick leave mandates in the U.S. on worker mobility.

 The Effect of Access to Paid Sick Time on Fertility